Chronicle of an Escape: Reception

 The Hollywood Reporter's John DeFore thinks American audiences will like the thriller and its pace, especially after the men escape in the rain.
 He believes that Chronicle of an Escape will give American audiences "an icky feeling" when they view the "fact-based Argentine story through the stylized lens of a horror film.
 Laced with dread that builds to a thoroughly gripping third act, it should do well with art house audiences who like their history lessons to come with a shot of adrenaline."

 Critic Deborah Young, writing for Variety magazine, generally liked the film yet felt the film's atonal score was at times irritating.
 She wrote, "[F]orceful acting plays a key role in giving the story credibility, with De La Serna and Casero lighting the way."
 She also says the film "feels hollow at the core, leaving a feeling of lingering disappointment over a missed opportunity to probe recent history."

 Critic Clark Collis liked the film and wrote, "Chronicle of an Escape's premise may remind you of Sly Stallone's enjoyably preposterous 1981 soccer/incarceration flick, Victory, but this true-story-based movie scores in a different way...The result is blessed with great performances; director Israel Adrián Caetano lets events speak — and plead and weep — for themselves."

 Stephen Holden, critic for The New York Times, discussed the film from today's political perspective in the United States.
 He wrote, "Despite its restraint, Chronicle of an Escape is deeply unsettling.
 Although the events it depicts happened 30 years ago in South America, it inevitably triggers anguished thoughts of Abu Ghraib, Guantánamo Bay and extraordinary rendition...
 But as a suspenseful drama of captivity and escape, the movie is a carefully paced, persuasively acted thriller.
 Its first two-thirds observe Claudio's four-month internment, during which he becomes resigned to the idea that he will be killed.
 Unlike the other captives, he does not belong to a subversive group; midway through the film he discovers to his fury that an acquaintance and fellow prisoner, while under torture, lied and named him as the owner of a mimeograph machine that printed antigovernment leaflets.
 The message is explicit: Torture may make people talk, but they’ll say anything to avoid further abuse."

 Critic Jan Stuart echoed Stephen Holden and wrote, "If there is anything more disturbing than any of the tortures glimpsed in the film, it is turning on the evening news afterward and being reminded that the use of such hardball practices are still, in the minds of some, a subject for debate."

-The review aggregator Rotten Tomatoes reported that 60% of critics gave the film a positive review, based on fifteen reviews.